gravitational/gravity/docs/7.x/selinux.md

  ...
 ```

-SELinux support can be turned off individually by specifying `--no-selinux` for either command:
+You can turn off SELinux support by specifying `--no-selinux` for either command:

 ```sh
 $ gravity install --no-selinux ...